- 22 November 2023

-If you’re one of the UK's 540,527 Adult Nurses and you’re looking to develop your career this page provides a great first step.
-It has information that will help both experienced and newly qualified nurses.
+If you’re one of the UK's 587,885 Adult Nurses & looking to develop your career this page provides a great first step.
+(Experienced AND newly qualified Nurses.)

 In terms of challenges facing Adult Nurses in the future, it’s difficult to know where to start.
 The phrase ‘perfect storm’ is being overused to describe the NHS, but it does accurately sum up the situation.